Topological quantum field theory: d = 0

 In this case Σ consists of finitely many points.
 To a single point we associate a vector space V = Z(point) and to n-points the n-fold tensor product: V⊗n = V ⊗ … ⊗ V. The symmetric group Sn acts on V⊗n.
 A standard way to get the quantum Hilbert space is to start with a classical symplectic manifold (or phase space) and then quantize it.
 Let us extend Sn to a compact Lie group G and consider "integrable" orbits for which the symplectic structure comes from a line bundle, then quantization leads to the irreducible representations V of G. This is the physical interpretation of the Borel–Weil theorem or the Borel–Weil–Bott theorem.
 The Lagrangian of these theories is the classical action (holonomy of the line bundle).
-Thus topological QFT's with d = 0 relate naturally to the classical representation theory of Lie groups and the Symmetry group.
+Thus topological QFT's with d = 0 relate naturally to the classical representation theory of Lie groups and the symmetric group.